Turkish central bank keeps key rate unchanged, suspending series of hikes - ExBulletin

 Despite the series of increases, inflation remains high.
 Consumer prices rose nearly 65% in January.
 The Turkish lira, meanwhile, fell to a new record low against the dollar this week, trading at 31 lira to the dollar.

-Karahan, Erkan's former deputy governor, assured that Turkey would maintain the policy of combating galloping inflation overseen by Finance Minister Mehmet Simsek.
-[AP]
+Karahan, former deputy governor of Erkan, assured that Turkey would maintain its policy to fight galloping inflation, supervised by Finance Minister Mehmet Simsek.

 |